AkifOzcelik/python-slot-machine/README.md

 # Slot Machine Game

 This Python script simulates a simple slot machine game, where players can deposit money, bet on multiple lines, spin the slot machine, and win or lose money based on the outcome of the spin.
+This game does not encourage or recommend gambling.
+Gambling is a bad addiction and will cause you to lose your money.
+This code should be used for educational purposes only.
+I do not accept liability in any case.

 ## Game Configuration